jamesbmarshall/indirectcspgbb/README.md

 ## Roadmap

-This repo will be updated to include the GTM version of the 'good-better-best' assessments and guidance.
+This repo will be updated to include the GTM version of the 'good-better-best' assessment and guidance.
 Work is underway to complete this.
 There will be a major revision twice a year, with this repo being the authoritative partner-facing source of content.